Easton College

-Easton College is a college of further and higher education in Norfolk.
+Easton College is a college of further and higher education in Norfolk, United Kingdom.
 It is located on a 200 ha campus in the village of Easton.
 The college has specialist facilities for training in agriculture, horticulture, arboriculture, countryside, animal studies, and equine, alongside provision in construction, engineering, foundation learning, sport and public services.
 The college is part of City College Norwich, following the de-merger of Easton & Otley College in January 2020.
 The Otley campus became part of Suffolk New College.